 What is Parental Responsibility in Florida?

-Depending on the situation, any discussion or attempt to reach an agreement about shared parental responsibility can be complex, difficult, or result in a serious or heated disagreement.
+Depending on the situation, any discussion or attempt to reach an agreement about shared parental responsibility can be complex, difficult, or result in serious or heated disagreement.
 This is especially the case if one parent is angry with the other, disagrees with the other partner’s parenting style, or if one parent is carrying more child-rearing weight than the other.

 However, through “parental responsibility,” both parents are expected to consult with one another regarding their child(ren)’s upbringing.
 This includes the following areas: